Dan Campbell: Detroit Lions

 On March 14, 2006, Campbell was signed as a free agent by the Detroit Lions.
 Known mostly as a blocking tight end, he posted career-highs in receiving yards (308), average per reception (14.7 avg), long reception (30 yards), and touchdowns (four), the most by a Lions tight end since 2001.

 On September 22, 2007, he was placed on injured reserve with an elbow injury.
 On September 9, 2008, he was again placed on injured reserve with a hamstring injury.
 He was released on February 9, 2009.

 New Orleans Saints

 On February 26, 2009, Campbell signed as a free agent with the New Orleans Saints, reuniting with head coach Sean Payton, who was his offensive coordinator with the Cowboys and the Giants.
 On August 10, he was placed on injured reserve with an MCL injury he suffered in training camp.
-He spent the entire season on injured reserve and was not granted a Super Bowl ring by the team when they won Super Bowl XLIV.
+He spent the entire season on injured reserve and chose to spend his rehab at his home in Texas.
+He was absent from all Saints games, practices, and team activities for the 2009 season after being injured, and was therefore not granted a Super Bowl ring by the team when they won Super Bowl XLIV.